google/quota-monitoring-solution/README.md

     ![ds_edit_data_source](img/ds_edit_data_source.png)
     It will open the data source details
     ![ds_datasource_config_step_1]img/ds_datasource_config_step_1.png
-6. Add a list of  project ids (if you assigned app codes) from the csv file upload, and project id of your bq table, Dataset Id and Table Name to match your deployment.
+6. Replace the BigQuery project id of your bq table, Dataset Id and Table Name to match your deployment.
+If you assigned app codes add a list of  project ids in where clause  from the csv file upload.
 Verify the query by running in BigQuery Editor to make sure query the correct results and there are no syntax errors:

     ```sql
+    # For org level dashboard use the following query
     SELECT
         project_id,
         added_at,